The Big Clock (film)

 The Big Clock is a 1948 American film noir thriller directed by John Farrow and adapted by novelist-screenwriter Jonathan Latimer from the 1946 novel of the same title by Kenneth Fearing.
-The Big Clock stars Ray Milland and Charles Laughton, with Maureen O'Sullivan, George Macready, Rita Johnson, and Elsa Lanchester.
-Harry Morgan, in an early film role, also appears, while Noel Neill has an uncredited bit part as an elevator operator.
+The Big Clock stars Ray Milland and Charles Laughton, with Maureen O'Sullivan, George Macready, Rita Johnson and Elsa Lanchester in support.

 Plot

-George Stroud, editor-in-chief of Crimeways magazine, hides from building security inside the "big clock," which is the largest and most sophisticated clock ever built.
-The clock dominates the lobby of the Janoth Publications building in New York City, where Stroud works.
+George Stroud, editor-in-chief of Crimeways magazine, hides from building security inside the "big clock" which dominates the lobby of the Janoth Publications building where he works.
+It is the largest and most sophisticated clock ever built.

-Thirty-six hours earlier, Stroud is eager to embark on a long-postponed honeymoon in Wheeling, West Virginia with his wife Georgette and son.
-His tyrannical boss Earl Janoth wants him to stay to pursue a missing-person story that Stroud has just cracked, but Stroud refuses and Janoth fires him.
-Stroud goes to a bar to drink and is distracted by the attentions of Janoth's glamorous mistress Pauline York, who proposes a blackmail plan against Janoth.
-When Stroud loses track of time and misses the train for West Virginia, Georgette angrily leaves without him.
-Stroud spends the evening drinking with York, and he buys a painting and a sundial.
+Thirty-six hours earlier, Stroud was eager to embark on a long-postponed honeymoon in Wheeling, West Virginia, with his wife Georgette and son George Jr. His tyrannical boss Earl Janoth wants him to stay in New York City to pursue a missing-person story that Stroud has just cracked, but Stroud refuses and Janoth fires him.
+Stroud goes to a bar to drink and is distracted by the attentions of Janoth's glamorous mistress, Pauline York, who proposes a blackmail plan against Janoth.
+When Stroud loses track of time and misses his train, Georgette angrily leaves without him.
+Stroud spends the evening painting the town with York, buying a painting and a sundial.

 Stroud and York go to her apartment, but York sees Janoth arriving and Stroud leaves.
-Janoth sees someone leaving but does not recognize Stroud in the dark.
+Janoth sees someone depart but does not recognize the figure in the dark.
 Janoth assumes that York is cheating on him, leading to a quarrel in which he strikes York with the sundial, killing her.
 Janoth goes to his assistant Hagen and tells him what happened, intending to surrender to the police and confess.
 However, Hagen convinces him that they can frame the man whom Janoth saw leaving York's apartment for the crime.
 Janoth decides to use the resources of Crimeways to find the man instead of calling the police.

-Stroud has since caught up with his wife and son in West Virginia and tells her that he has been fired, but leaves out his adventures with York.
-Janoth calls to rehire him in order to lead the effort to find the mystery man (without any mention of York).
-He discloses enough details for Stroud to know that the mystery man is Stroud himself.
-He reluctantly agrees to return to his job and lead the manhunt, to Georgette's disappointment.
+Stroud has since caught up with Georgette and George Jr. in West Virginia and tells her that he has been fired, but leaves out his adventures with York.
+Janoth calls to rehire him to lead the effort to find the "mystery man" Janoth claims is responsible for murdering York.
+Stroud reluctantly agrees to return to New York, to Georgette's disappointment.